ni/nimi-python/docs/nirfsg/class.rst

     .. py:method:: select_arb_waveform(name)

-            Specifies the waveform that is generated upon a call to the :py:meth:`nirfsg.Session._initiate` method when the **generationMode** parameter of the :py:meth:`nirfsg.Session.ConfigureGenerationMode` method is set to :py:data:`~nirfsg.GenerationMode.ARB_WAVEFORM`.
+            Specifies the waveform that is generated upon a call to the :py:meth:`nirfsg.Session._initiate` method when the generation_mode property is set to :py:data:`~nirfsg.GenerationMode.ARB_WAVEFORM`.

             You must specify a waveform using the :py:attr:`nirfsg.Session.NAME` parameter if you have written multiple waveforms.
 The NI-RFSG device must be in the Configuration state before you call this method.